Office of Admissions

 The BFA program in Drama is a four-year program offering specialization in acting and a directing option beginning in the third year.
 Transfer students must have the equivalent of the first two years of actor training.
 For specific course information, please refer to the Drama section of this Bulletin.

-The BFA program in Filmmaking is a four-year program offering specialization in animation, cinematography, directing, picture editing & sound design, producing, art direction, screenwriting, and interdisciplinary production.
+The BFA program in Filmmaking is a four-year program offering specialization in animation, cinematography, directing, picture editing & sound design, producing, production design and screenwriting.
 For specific course information, please refer to the Filmmaking section of this Bulletin.
 The School of Filmmaking does not offer an undergraduate arts certificate to any student who does not already possess a BA, BM, BS, or BFA degree.

 The Undergraduate Arts Certificate program in Dance is a four-year, college-level program offering specialization in ballet or contemporary dance.
 Students take the same dance curriculum as those enrolled in the BFA program, but have no liberal arts coursework requirements.